nadeesha/saul/README.md

 # What is it?

-Saul likes to generate self-documenting tests for your pure functions.
+`saul` gives you a custom DSL that will help you write test framework agnostic unit tests for your javascript functions.

 A simple example might look like: